H3Cki/Snieg/README.md

 1. **You have to recover all your vehicles before exporting and loading saves.**
 If export the file without retaining your vehicles everyone who loads the save will get access to them on their local save, since ungaraged vehicles are stored in map files, which are fully copied, not merged.
 If you load the file without retaining your vehicles you will lose them, since they will be overwritten by the map files that you loaded.
-2. Having multiple people play separately using the same save will result is not supported and will result in branching of your save files.
+2. Having multiple people play separately using the same save is not supported and will result in branching of your save files.
 You will effectively have to chose which one to load, since you can't merge.
 3. When you load the save file it will appear in the exact position as the external save that you loaded (if you load a save from someone who created their save in slot 2, it will be loaded in slot 2 on your computer too).

 ## ❗❗ Issues